MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/android-code.md

     **Source**: *MsipcAuthenticationCallback.java*

-    **Description**: Instantiate a [ProtectedFileInputStream](https://msdn.microsoft.com/library/dn790851.aspx) object, through its create method which implements service authentication using the [AuthenticationRequestCallback](https://msdn.microsoft.com/library/dn758250.aspx) to get a token by passing an instance of **AuthenticationRequestCallback**, as the parameter *mRmsAuthCallback*, to the MSIPC API.
+    **Description**: Instantiate a [ProtectedFileInputStream](https://msdn.microsoft.com/library/dn790851.aspx) object and implement service authentication.
+Use the [AuthenticationRequestCallback](https://msdn.microsoft.com/library/dn758250.aspx) to get a token by passing an instance of **AuthenticationRequestCallback**, as the parameter *mRmsAuthCallback*, to the MSIPC API.
 See the call to [ProtectedFileInputStream.create](https://msdn.microsoft.com/library/dn790851.aspx) near the end of the following example code section.

     ``` java
         public void startContentConsumptionFromPtxtFileFormat(InputStream inputStream)